Visual Artists Program

 ***NEW IN 2018*** Projects involving Deaf artists and artists with disabilities may apply for an additional TAC grant by completing the Accessibility Expenses section of the application.
 A TAC Accessibility grant will provide up to a maximum of $5,000 towards accessibility costs incurred during the project for artists involved with the project.
 Accessibility costs include but are not limited to: ASL interpretation, communications assistants, and attendant care.

 Applicants must be professional artists and meet the following criteria:

 - Applicants must be Canadian Citizens, or Permanent Residents (Landed Immigrants), or have an application pending for Permanent Resident status, or be a Protected Person (approved refugee claimant) and, if requested, be able to provide documentation to verify this.

 - Applicants must be residents of the City of Toronto for at least one year prior to the application deadline.
-Temporary absences of up to 12 months may be considered, subject to written explanation and special permission; please contact the Grants Officer.
+Temporary absences of up to 12 months may be considered, subject to written explanation and special permission; please contact the Grant Program Manager.
 Neither a Post Office Box address nor a studio address can be used to meet the residency requirement.

 - Applicants must have completed basic training (not necessarily in a formal educational institution).

 - Applicants must have spent a minimum of one year working on and developing an independent art practice after completing full-time studies.